Diabetic Eye Screening Program

 We strive to provide accessible eye health care.
 Booking appointments with a Retina Specialist should be done with a referral.

 Am I covered by RAMQ for an annual check up?

-If you are being treated for diabetes and are below 18 years of age or above 65 RAMQ will cover a diabetic comprehensive eye examination with dilation with an Optometrist.
-However, ancillary testing such as Ocular Coherence Tomography (OCT), retinal imaging and others, are not covered by RAMQ.
+When seeing an Ophthalmologist, RAMQ will cover a diabetic comprehensive eye examination with dilation.
+However, ancillary testing such as Ocular Coherence Tomography (OCT), or retinal imaging are not covered by RAMQ.

 Do you communicate with the physician treating my diabetes?

 Yes, indeed.
 A communicative report to the treating physician is faxed at the end of every comprehensive eye examination.

 For instance, if minimal changes to the retina due to diabetes are present, a stricter blood sugar control is a sufficient form of management, in which the optometrist will fax a diabetic eye examination report to the treating physician, relaying this information.

 If however, retinal abnormalities are significant, in these cases direct treatment of the retina may be necessary, therefore an additional referral to the care of an ophthalmologist with a retina specialty is completed as well.